This package, rfc6455, provides RFC 6455 compatible WebSockets server and client interfaces for Racket, building on Racket’s web-server collection.

 Besides support for RFC 6455, the final WebSockets standard, the package also incorporates code supporting the earlier, draft hybi-00 proposal, because several common older browsers still use this protocol variant.

-Wikipedia has a good section on browser support for WebSocket protocol variations, which states "All the latest browsers except Android browser support the latest specification (RFC 6455) of the WebSocket protocol."
+Wikipedia has a section on browser support for WebSocket protocol variations.
+In 2013, at the time this manual was written, it stated that "all the latest browsers except Android browser support the latest specification (RFC 6455) of the WebSocket protocol."
+For up-to-date, detailed information on browser support for WebSockets, see caniuse.com.

 This package has been developed against